Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 the Mach scale.
 Both move along dynamically according to the Airspeed.
-The (<num>3</num>) area refers to the airspeed scale before the mach scale starts.
+The (<num>3</num>) area refers to the airspeed scale before the Mach scale starts.

 ## Angle of Attack Indicator